Thermal Imaging Cameras

 360 Degree Fisheye Cameras

-The field of view is relatively small, but the high resolution should record the faces of anyone who approaches a given surface.
+The field of view is wide, and the high resolution should record the faces of anyone who approaches a given surface.
 The full 360-degree view also guarantees that any packages or items left in front of the surface the camera is mounted on will be recorded.
 This can help match people to items and eliminate any potential sources of confusion.

 One major advantage of 360-degree fisheye cameras is that they can be used in places where the body of the camera may need to be obscured.
 If you’re attempting to surveil an area without revealing to others that a camera is being used, the smaller body and pinhole design can be utilized to blend them into the surrounding environment.
 This can make 360-degree fisheye cameras an excellent choice if you’re concerned about loss due to the inappropriate actions of employees.